 - Balance tests-Police may ask you to balance on one leg or to walk heal-to-toe.
 These tests are designed to establish a lack of balance resulting from intoxication.

 • Word or number tests-You may be asked to recite your ABCs, count to a certain number (forward and/or backward), or recite a well known speech, such as the pledge of allegiance.

 In New Jersey, you may refuse to submit to a field sobriety test.
 However, because the police officer must use the results of this test as the basis for arrest, in the event of your refusal, the officer will arrest you as if you had tested positive.

 Field sobriety tests are often improperly conducted, and can often produce misleading or false results.
 An experienced lawyer can frequently demonstrate the lack of credibility to the tests.

 Contact the Attorneys at The Law Office of Mallon & Tranger

 We offer a free initial consultation to car accident injury victims.
 To schedule an appointment, contact our office online or call us at 732-702-0333.
-We offer three convenient locations, in Freehold, Toms River and Point Pleasant.
+We offer three convenient locations, in Freehold and Point Pleasant.